How Much Does a Divorce Cost in Las Vegas?

 Discovery

 Once a contested case enters formal discovery — interrogatories, document requests, depositions — costs escalate quickly.
 A single deposition can cost $1,500–$3,000 in attorney time plus court reporter fees of $300–$600.
 Cases with extensive discovery regularly add $10,000–$20,000 or more in attorney fees compared to cases that settle at mediation.
-Nevada requires detailed financial disclosures under NRCP 16.2, and under SB 432 (Nevada 2023), failure to fully disclose assets now carries serious consequences including sanctions and adverse inference instructions to the court.
+Nevada requires detailed financial disclosures under NRCP 16.2, and failure to fully disclose assets can result in court sanctions, adverse inference instructions, and the possibility of fee awards against the non-disclosing party.

 Hidden and Overlooked Divorce Costs